AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ### AMP for Email delivery requirements for Gmail {#amp-for-email-delivery-requirements-gmail}

-When building your AMP content in Adobe Campaign, you must comply with the conditions for an AMP email to be delivered, which are specific to your recipients' email providers.
+When building your AMP content in Adobe Campaign, you must comply with the conditions for a dynamic email to be delivered, which are specific to your recipients' email providers.

+Currently only one email provider supports testing this format: Gmail.
 All the steps and specifications required to test delivery with AMP format on Gmail accounts are detailed in the [Gmail developer AMP for Email documentation](https://developers.google.com/gmail/ampemail/testing-dynamic-email).

 In particular, the following requirements must be met:
 * Follow the [Gmail delivery requirements](https://developers.google.com/gmail/ampemail/testing-dynamic-email) including the [AMP for Email security requirements](https://developers.google.com/gmail/ampemail/security-requirements).